 And if you can’t get to Spain yet, while it’s a bit tricky to replicate a tapas bar crawl in your own home, you can make a spread of tapas and reminisce about your Spanish travels or dream of a future eating trip to Spain.

 As with so many of our recipes of the last two years, our series of best Spanish tapas bar recipes is a result of longing for Spain, Spanish food and the delicious experience that is the tapas bar crawl.

 Before I tell you more about our best Spanish tapas recipes, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve enjoyed our recipes or other content on the site, please consider supporting Grantourismo.
 You could buy us a coffee and we’ll use that donation to buy cooking ingredients for recipe testing or you could contribute to our epic original Cambodian cuisine history and cookbook on Patreon.

-Another option is to use our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide, or buy products on Amazon, such as from these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, or gifts for Asian food lovers, picnic lovers and travellers who love photography.
+Another option is to use our affiliate partner links to book accommodation, rent a car, buy travel insurance, book a tour on Get Your Guide, or buy products on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, or gifts for Asian food lovers, picnic lovers and travellers who love photography.
 We may earn a small commission from any booking or purchases you make on these sites but you won’t pay extra.